mui/material-ui/docs/data/material/components/autocomplete/autocomplete.md

 {{"demo": "Virtualize.js"}}

+## Advanced usage

+The list view feature can be combined with [custom subcomponents](/x/react-data-grid/components/) to provide an improved user experience on small screens.

+{{"demo": "ListViewAdvanced.js", "bg": "inline", "maxWidth": 360, "height": 600}}

 ## Events

 If you would like to prevent the default key handler behavior, you can set the event's `defaultMuiPrevented` property to `true`: